Talkamatic/dialogue-domain-descriptions/docs/examples.md

     U> Call John
     S> Calling John.

-This is an example of the basic [request](/#request) and [action](/#actions) concepts in TDM.
+This is an example of the basic [action](/#actions), [answer](/#answers) and [feedback](/#feedback) concepts in TDM.
 It shows what is needed in order to perform an `action` that you implement yourself in the python `service interface`.
 In addition, it uses an `entity recognizer` to recognize contacts during run time.

+# Basic query

+Let your user ask a question.
+While similar to the [basic action](examples/#basic-action) example, a query lets the system speak an answer to a question rather than performing an action.
+In this case, it answers what phone number a contact has.

+    U> What is John's number?
+    S> John's number is 0701234567.

+This is an example of the basic [query](/#queries) and [answer](/#answers) concepts in TDM.
+It shows what is needed in order to ask a `query` that is answered by the system.
+You implement the answer logic yourself in the python `service interface`.

 # Parameter validation